 |Can I keep my Trailhead badges if I leave my company?||No||Yes (use a personal email address)|

 Grab a pen and paper.
 You may want to jot down notes as you read the requirements.

-Create a new Developer Edition for this superbadge.
+Create a new Trailhead Playground for this superbadge.
 Using this org for any other reason might create problems when validating the challenge.